-A. Race Officer
+- A. Race Officer

 - 1. Organize committee, three (3) is minimum.

 - 2. Obtain equipment.

 - 3. Check weather forecast.

 - 4. Log wind strength, direction.

 - 5. Set anchor.

-B. Recorder
+- B. Recorder

-- 1. Maintain accurate record of starters. - 2.
-Optionally, use VHF Channel 68 to communicate with racers. - 3.
-Note premature starters.
-Boats over early that do not return and restart correctly should be scored OCS (On Course Side). - 4.
-Record times of finishers hours, minutes, seconds.
+- 1. Maintain accurate record of starters.

+- 2. Optionally, use VHF Channel 68 to communicate with racers.

+- 3. Note premature starters.
+Boats over early that do not return and restart correctly should be scored OCS (On Course Side).

+- 4. Record times of finishers hours, minutes, seconds.

-C. Timer
+- C. Timer

-1. At start:
+- 1. At start:

 - a.
 Advise others of time, continuously.

 - b.
-Start stop watch at start or first warning.
+Start stopwatch at start or first warning.

 - c.
 Record clock time at start.

-2. At finish:
+- 2. At finish:

 - a.
-Keep track of time limits. - b.
+Keep track of time limits.

+- b.
 Call times of finishers to recorder.
+Time is recorded when any part of the hull crosses the finish line.

-D. Flag Officer
+- D. Flag Officer

 - a.
-Hoist and lower flags. - b.
+Hoist and lower flags.

+- b.
 Flag should reach uppermost hoist or lowermost position at the designated time, and concurrent with the optional sound signals.

-E. Sound Signals Officer
+- E. Sound Signals Officer

 - a.
-Either the shotgun (preferable) or horn should be used at the start and finish in each class. - b.
+Either the shotgun (preferable) or horn should be used at the start and finish in each class.

+- b.
 The Signals Officer sounds the horn or fires the shotgun simultaneously with each flag reaching its uppermost hoist.

-F. Line Judge
+- F. Line Judge

 - a.
 Sight start/finish lines.
-Sight the forward or aft edge of the mast, or the position of the orange flag, to either the forward or aft edge of the pin mark, being careful to be consistent for all boats. - b.
-Determine if any part of hull (or crew or equipment in normal position) is over starting line early. - c.
-Determine whether there is an Individual Recall or General Recall.
+Sight the forward or aft edge of the mast, or the position of the orange flag, to either the forward or aft edge of the pin mark, being careful to be consistent for all boats.

+- b.
+At the start determine if any part of hull is over starting line early, and whether there is an Individual Recall or General Recall.

+- c.
+At the finish